 In 1489, King Henry VII ordered the Royal Mint to produce a new and larger gold coin.
 The new half ounce coin out of 95.83% gold (23 carat) was called a Sovereign, possibly because it showed a portrait of the enthroned king on the obverse side.
 The depiction of the royal coat of arms on top of a double rose was meant to symbolise the new union between York and Lancaster after the War of the Roses.
 The gold content was reduced to 91.67% during the reign of King Henry VIII.
 This 22 carat gold is still referred to as crown gold today.
 The size of the Sovereign was repeatedly reduced but successive Tudor monarchs continued to have it minted until the year 1604.

 Due to currency reforms after the Napoleonic wars, a new 20 Shilling gold coin was introduced in 1817 and given the old name of Sovereign.
 The revived Sovereign coin was not only lighter and smaller than the original Sovereign, it also featured a different design on the reverse side.
 The Italian engraver Benedetto Pistrucci designed the now famous image of St. George on horseback slaying a dragon.
 From 1825 to 1870, the Sovereign's reverse showed a conventional royal coat of arms though.
 Pistrucci's "St. George and the Dragon" design returned in 1871.
 Until 1887, Sovereign coins were minted with both the St. George and the royal shield design on the reverse side.
 Mintage of Sovereigns stopped in 1917.
 The coins were briefly minted again in 1925 when Winston Churchill tried to reintroduce the gold standard, but it was not until 1957 that more or less regular production resumed.
 No coins were produced in the years 1960 - 1961, 1969 - 1973, 1975 and 1977 and only proof Sovereigns were produced between 1983 and 1999.
-Since 2000, Sovereign gold coins are issued every year in the form of brilliant uncirculated bullion coins as well as proof coins.
+Since 2000, Great Britain Gold Sovereign coins are issued every year in the form of brilliant uncirculated bullion coins as well as proof coins.
 The Sovereigns minted in 1989 (Bernard Sindall's design of a crowned shield of the Royal Arms on a double Tudor rose for the Sovereign's 500th Anniversary), 2002 (shield of the Royal Arms for the Queen's Golden Jubilee by Timothy Noad), 2005 (modern interpretation of "St. George and the Dragon" by Timothy Noad) and 2012 (new depiction of "St. George and the Dragon" for the Queen’s Diamond Jubilee by Paul Day) feature different designs on their reverse sides instead of Pistrucci's original design.

 Since 1817, portraits of nine successive British monarchs have appeared on the obverse side of the modern Sovereign coins.
 The first depicted monarch was George III whose portrait appeared from 1817 to 1820.
 His portrait was replaced by those of George IV (1821 - 1830), William IV (1831 - 1837), Queen Victoria (1838 - 1901), Edward VII (1902 - 1910), George V (1911 - 1932), Edward VIII (1937), George VI (1937) and Elizabeth II (since 1953).
 Some of those monarchs had their coin portraits changed throughout their reign.

-The Royal Mint was not the only place were Sovereigns were minted in the past.
+The Royal Mint was not the only place where Sovereigns were minted in the past.
 The coins had also been minted in Melbourne (1872 - 1931, mintmark 'M'), Sydney (1855 - 1926, mintmark 'S'), Perth (1899 - 1931, mintmark 'P'), Bombay (1918, mintmark 'I'), Ottawa (1908 - 1919, mintmark 'C') and Pretoria (1923 - 1932, mintmark 'SA').
 Interestingly, Sovereigns minted in Sydney between 1855 and 1870 had a special design but all other Sovereign coins minted at these branches of the Royal Mint were identical in design to the coins minted in London.
 Since 2013, Sovereign coins are also minted under license by the Indian/Swiss joint venture MMTC-PAMP in Delhi.
-The Sovereigns minted in India bear the mintmark 'I' but are otherwise identical to Sovereigns minted in the UK.
+The Sovereigns minted in India bear the mintmark 'I' but are otherwise identical to British Sovereign gold coins minted in the UK.